SannatKumar/MyAPI/Readme.md

 ﻿#Description

-This is an Web API build using ASP.NET web API templates.
+This is a Web API build using ASP.NET web API templates.
 The program provides api for crud operation.
 The Base Api URL is https://localhost:44373/api/student